CBZ-D-velop/Ansible-Role-Labocbz-Prepare-Host/README.md

 * Added support for user password creation (on_create)
 * New CI, need work on tag and releases
 * CI use now Sonarqube
+* You can set or not the uid/gid

 ## Authors